pec0ra/buvic/README.md

 ### Directory structure

+BUVIC needs access to two main directories:
+1. An input directory (e.g. `input_dir`)
+2. An output directory (e.g. `output_dir`)

-The following directory structure is required for your measurement files:
+The input directory is where you put your instrument files and your measurement files.
+It must have the following structure:
 ```
 instr/
     arf_033.dat